 - Stocks.
 Robinhood offers access to thousands of stocks traded on United States exchanges.
 Once limited to whole-stock purchases, regardless of share price, Robinhood is now in the process of rolling out fractional share investing in increments as low as $1.

 - Options.
-Robinhood offers binary option trading with no commissions or contract fees.
+Robinhood offers binary options trading with no commissions or contract fees.
 Despite the platform’s general novice-friendly bent, Robinhood enables advanced options-trading strategies for experienced investors — though it’s important for less experienced investors to understand that these strategies are risky and can magnify losses if they go south.

 - Cryptocurrencies.
 Robinhood offers exposure to the top cryptocurrencies on the market right now, including Bitcoin, Ethereum, and Dogecoin.
 It’s one of the first mainstream investing platforms to do so.
 Given their volatility, cryptocurrency investing isn’t for everyone, but it’s nice to see Robinhood offer it to risk-tolerant investors.